Lebanese Salad Dressing: Mediterranean Gold

 Variations

-1. Ground Sumac Version: This tangy spice imparts a citrusy flavor that enhances the lemon juice, making it a staple in both the dressing and as a garnish.
+• Ground Sumac Version imparts a citrusy flavor that enhances the lemon juice.
+It’s a staple in both the dressing and as a garnish.

-2. Pomegranate Molasse Adaptions: This ingredient adds sweetness and depth, balancing the acidity of lemon juice.
+• Pomegranate Molasse Adaptions adds sweetness and depth, balancing the acidity of lemon juice.
 It’s frequently found in dressings for Arabic salads and Fattoush.

-4. Za’atar: A blend of herbs such as sumac, thyme, and sesame seeds adds an aromatic twist.
+• Za’atar Version adds a blend of herbs such as sumac, thyme, and sesame seeds for an aromatic twist.

 Leave a Comment